Hepatocellular carcinoma: Systemic

-In disease which has spread beyond the liver, systemic therapy may be a consideration.
-In 2007, Sorafenib, an oral multikinase inhibitor, was the first systemic agent approved for first-line treatment of advanced HCC.
+Systemic therapy for HCC is indicated in BCLC stage C disease, in which cancer has spread beyond the liver.
+It is also indicated in BCLC stage B disease with tumor progression after local treatments.
+In 2007, sorafenib, an oral multikinase inhibitor, was the first systemic agent approved for first-line treatment of advanced HCC.
 Trials have found modest improvement in overall survival: 10.7 months vs 7.9 months and 6.5 months vs 4.2 months.

 The most common side effects of Sorafenib include a hand-foot skin reaction and diarrhea.
 Sorafenib is thought to work by blocking growth of both tumor cells and new blood vessels.
-Numerous other molecular targeted drugs are being tested as alternative first- and second-line treatments for advanced HCC.
+Numerous other molecular targeted drugs are being tested as alternative first- and second-line treatments for advanced HCC, such as lenvatinib and regorafenib.
+Regorafenib increased survival from 7.8 to 10.6 months in those who had tumor progression while on sorafenib compared to placebo.

+Cabozantinib, which is an inhibitor of multiple tyrosine kinases including VEGFR, hepatocyte growth factor receptor (MET) and AXL and ramucirumab, an antibody directed against VEGF receptor 2, are second line therapies which have been shown to reduce the risk of death compared to placebo.

-A host of additional targeted therapies and immune checkpoint inhibitors have been found to be effective against this disease.
+A host of additional targeted therapies and immune checkpoint inhibitors have been found to be effective.
 For instance, in the recent phase III trial IMBrave 150, the combination of atezolizumab and bevacizumab was found to improve both overall and progression-free survival compared to sorafenib alone.

 Tremelimumab (Imjudo) was approved for medical use in the United States in October 2022.
 It is indicated, in combination with durvalumab, for the treatment of adults with unresectable hepatocellular carcinoma.